AlsaceDigitale/hhcamp_2015/_includes/health-professional-patient/content.markdown

 <div class="col-xs-12 col-md-6" markdown="1">
 ## Why do the Hacking Health Camp?

-### Physicians, nurses, specialist, pharmacist, ...
+### Physicians, nurses, specialist, pharmacist, ... or patient

 Let improve healthcare by innovation with new and simple ideas.

 It’s just the beginning of a digital health era, there’s a lot of needs.
 Be part of this and discover the opportunities of this amazing

-Health professional, attend Hacking Health Camp in 2 ways :
+Health professional and patient, attend Hacking Health Camp in 2 ways :

-- bring your idea to life : you have an idea to help you resolve a problem you have in your day job with tele health, serious game, mobile app, etc … all ideas are good !!
+- bring your idea to life : you have an idea to help you resolve a problem you have in your day job/life with tele health, serious game, mobile app, etc … all ideas are good !!
-- join a team and bring your medical skills to a project to create a health innovation.
+- join a team and bring your medical skills or patient knowledge to a project to create a health innovation.
 Live a unique human and creative experience.
 Discover new way to use your experience and skills ...

 Attend Hacking Health Camp 2015, largest european hackathon in healthcare